EBS vs EFS vs FSx vs S3: How These Storage Options Differ

 Amazon FSx

-AWS FSx for ONTAP Capacity Pool Storage is a cloud-based file storage solution that integrates with your existing on-premises storage infrastructure.
-It provides a simple, cost-effective way to store and retrieve data in the cloud.
-You can also scale your storage capacity up or down as needed, without having to provision new hardware.
-AWS FSx for ONTAP Capacity Pool Storage is available in two editions: Standard and Advanced.
+Furthermore, AWS FSx for ONTAP Capacity Pool Storage is a cloud-native file storage solution that seamlessly integrates with existing on-premises storage infrastructure.
+This service provides a cost-effective avenue for storing and retrieving data in the cloud, with flexibility in scaling storage capacity as needed.
+It is available in two distinct editions: Standard and Advanced, catering to various business requirements.

 For an AWS FSx FAQ of sorts, visit the AWS FSx documentation